This article contains in-depth knowledge to help you convert more passive browsers into leads and customers engaging with your offerings.

-Surveys are a pleasant way to know of a customer in terms of his wants, expectations, needs, and favors.
-You may boost the website conversion rate by serving according to the demand after having precise information about who you will be serving.
+Surveys are a pleasant way to know of a customer in terms of his/her wants, expectations, needs, and favors.
+You may boost the website conversion rate by attending to the demand after having precise information about who you will be serving.

 Your page content needs to be perfect – free of errors, compatible, unique, and attention-grabbing.
 You may use Grammarly to correct your language, and apply an A/B test to your body copy.
 Also, images on the page must be suitable for SEO practices – unique, colorful, and well-placed.

-CTA design, content font size and color, and images on a page have a great impact on conversions, so you should be very careful while designing a page providing a perfect customer experience.
+CTA design, content font size and color, and images on a page have a great impact on conversions, so you should be very careful while designing a page to provide premium customer experience.

 People tend to ignore the call to action due to their common approach of banner blindness.
-That phenomenon leads to lack of attention for taking the desired action of business.
+That phenomenon leads to lack of attention towards taking the desired action of businesses.
 This is why your call to action should be clear, well-placed, and very attractive.
-You may use the button on your landing page, blog posts, and popups to increase website’s conversion rate.
+You may use the button on your landing page, blog posts, and popups to increase your website’s conversion rate.